Brenda Perryman, March 19th, 2016

 WW: Did you begin to see racial problems in the city after that, or –

-BP: Not initially, because - my best friend's name was Andrea Sarkissian, you know we went to St. Theresa's, and we were just best friends.
-She was white, I was black, and we just kinda never talked – noticed – well, talked about it.
+BP: Not initially, because — my best friend's name was Andrea Sarkisian, you know we went to St. Theresa's, and we were just best friends.
+She was white, I was black, and we just kind of never talked – noticed – well, talked about it.
 And our role models were people on television, and there were very few people on television of color.
-There was a show called Beulah with a black maid, at that time, when I was a little girl, but most other shows, like the Life of Riley and all these shows, they didn't show a black family, it was always a white family, and kind of getting into the drama piece – I – Disney – Disney was like a salvation to everybody.
+There was a show called Beulah with a black maid, at that time, when I was a little girl, but most other shows, like the Life of Riley and all these shows, they didn't show a black family, it was always a white family, and kind of getting into the drama piece – Disney.
+Disney was like a salvation to everybody.
 As far as growing up in Detroit, we had the Thanksgiving parade, everybody wanted to go to Hudson's to see Santa.
-I mean – things just seemed sanitized in a child's eye.
+I mean, things just seemed sanitized in a child's eye.

-WW: Throughout the 1960's, you were a teenager then, how did you experience social movements that were going through the city?
+WW: Throughout the 1960s, being a teenager then, how did you experience social movements that were going through the city?

 BP: Well, my first initial social movement was my love of Motown.
-I gotta be honest – I have to be honest – I'm like an aficionado, and just hearing – well, I need to talk about radio, because it – it was really important to hear music and all this and then, as a grade schooler, American Bandstand was on, so that was a cultural phenomenon, watching kids dance and all of that.
-But then as the 60's went on and progressed, the music was beautiful, we weren't feeling really in it – we – were teenagers having fun, that's basically it, and going to Belle Isle and Tanglewood Drive, which was down there at Belle Isle.
+I've got to be honest.
+I have to be honest.
+I'm like an aficionado, and just hearing – well, I need to talk about radio, because it was really important to hear music and all this and then, as a grade schooler, American Bandstand was on, so that was a cultural phenomenon, watching kids dance and all of that.
+But then as the Sixties went on and progressed, the music was beautiful, we weren't feeling really in it – we were teenagers having fun, that's basically it, and going to Belle Isle and Tanglewood Drive, which was down there at Belle Isle.

 But we never – I'll never forget going out to Sterling Heights, though.
 Bunch of us jumped – we went out to Sterling Heights to this park and we were all just sitting in the cars, and all of a sudden, we heard, “Let's get 'em!”
 It was a group of white men, they started chasing us.
 We had to crank up the cars and go.